 Theresa Beran Kulat, a pioneer in the field of Collaborative Process, works as a lawyer, mediator, and coach in the divorce space.
 An author and sought-after speaker, she has a gift of creating clarity in the face of confusion.

 A champion of the Collaborative Process in Illinois, Theresa has introduced it to many practitioners who now provide Collaborative services in the Chicago area and beyond.
 She served as President of Collaborative Divorce Illinois in 2016 and 2017.
 She is a contributing author to Stress-Free Divorce: Conversations with Leading Professionals, and in 2018, co-authored the chapter on Collaborative Practice in Gitlin on Divorce, a premier legal treatise on Illinois family law.
-She serves on the Family Law Section Counsel of the Illinois Bar Association and is a member of the International Academy of Collaborative Professionals, Collaborative Divorce Illinois, and the DuPage County Bar Association.
+She is a member of the International Academy of Collaborative Professionals, Collaborative Divorce Illinois, Illinois State Bar Association, and the DuPage County Bar Association.

 Theresa graduated cum laude from John Carroll University with an undergraduate degree in Economics and cum laude from the University of Illinois’ School of Law.
 In 2015, she was inducted into the McAuley Hall of Honor at Mother McAuley Liberal Arts High School, her alma mater.
 She is a connector, bringing together a variety of wellness resources through her work with Trinity Collaboration, Inc.